JensRantil/jensrantil.github.io/content/posts/2023-11-18_ai_ml-quality-assertion.md

 defined as the "number of adjustments that matched our ML model's guess" divided by the "total number of adjustments".

-Randomly uncategorising 1% was a good idea!
+Randomly not categorising 1% of all financial transactions was a good idea!
 But it turned out to have a surprising backlash from users; They perceived our classification as accuracy having become significantly worse:

 > "Why are you unable to categorize 'MdDonalds'??
 C'mon, I expect better from
 > you!